Last Updated on 14 January 2026 by Cycloscope

 The Secret Society of the Chewa People: Nyau

-The religion of the Chewa people, Nyau, apparently originated in today’s Democratic Republic of the Congo, where a rock painting depicting Kasiya Maliro and dating back to 992 AD has been found.
+The religion of the Chewa people, Nyau, apparently originated in today’s Democratic Republic of the Congo, where a rock painting depicting Kasiya Maliro, dating back to 992 AD, has been found.

 Kasiya Maliro is the costume representing the mother.
-In Malawi, it is called Kasiyamaliro and is the Great Mother of Gule Wamkulu and probably the most important Nyau figure.
+In Malawi, it is called Kasiyamaliro and is the Great Mother of Gule Wamkulu and probably the most essential Nyau figure.

 It is said to be the principle of the Nyau, the symbol of the mother of everything.
 Serving as a comforter of souls in transition, she is almost omnipresent at every ritual performance or traditional dance of the Chewa culture in Malawi.